retailnext/node-radius/README.md

  - non-standard VSAs (where type or length field for attributes are not one octet each)
  - decoding/encoding the following attribute types: date, ipv6addr, ifid, ipv6prefix, short.
 If it encounters a type it doesn't support, node-radius will return a raw Buffer when decoding, and expect a Buffer when encoding.
  - asynchronous interface for encoding/decoding (the only things that necessitate this are loading the dictionary files and generating the seed for the random 16 octet authenticator using openssl, both of which only happen once)

+But on the plus-side, unlike many other RADIUS libraries, node-radius supports encrypting/decrypting passwords longer than 16 bytes!